The pelvic ring is formed by the two innominate bones (ilium, ischium and pubis) and the sacrum, and their supporting ligaments.

 - C-type fractures = both horizontally and vertically unstable

 The Denis classification can be used to classify fractures of the sacrum; it describes the line of the fracture in relation to the sacral foramina, with type 1 = lateral to the foramina, type 2 = transforaminal, type 3 = medial to the foramina.
+In addition, a transverse component may result in an H-shaped or U-shaped fracture pattern.

 Initial management of a patient with high energy trauma follows the ATLS guidelines and should always begin with a primary survey to identify life-threatening injuries